Mindfulness-based stress reduction: Evaluating the effectiveness of MBSR

+Evaluating the effectiveness of other mindfulness-based interventions (MBIs)

+Mindfulness-based interventions (MBIs) are growing in popularity as a treatment option to reduce psychosomatic suffering.
+Mindfulness-based approaches have been found to be beneficial for healthy adults, for adolescents and children, healthcare professionals, as well as for different health-related outcomes including eating disorders, psychiatric conditions, pain management, sleep disorders, cancer care, psychological distress, and coping with health-related conditions.
+While many studies focus on positive outcomes, a 2026 systematic review on MBIs in children and adolescents found that few studies checked whether mindfulness might cause possible harms.

+Interventions have shown effective in relieving health care workers of stress, anxiety, depression, burnout, and job-related distress.
+However, in a 2021 Cochrane review for mindfulness-based psychological interventions for medical students and junior doctors its utility remained unconfirmed due to few studies and risk of bias.
+According to a systematic review and meta-analysis, mindfulness meditation programs demonstrated moderate evidence of reducing anxiety, depression, and pain, but showed low evidence for improving stress/distress, mental health-related quality of life, positive mood, attention, substance use, eating habits, sleep, and weight.
+The study highlighted the need for stronger research designs to better understand the effects of meditation programs on various dimensions of mental health.

+Other research suggests mindfulness training improves focus, attention, and the ability to work under stress.
+Mindfulness may also have potential benefits for cardiovascular health.
+Evidence suggests efficacy of mindfulness meditation in the treatment of substance use disorders.
+Mindfulness training may also be beneficial for people with fibromyalgia.

-Mindfulness-based interventions and their impact have become prevalent in every-day life, especially when rooted in an academic setting.
-After interviewing children, of the average age of 11, it was apparent that mindfulness had contributed to their ability to regulate their emotions.
+Mindfulness-based interventions and their impact have become prevalent in everyday life, especially when rooted in an academic setting.
+After interviewing children aged 11, it was apparent that mindfulness had contributed to their ability to regulate their emotions.
 In addition to these findings, these children expressed that the more mindfulness was incorporated by their school and teachers, the easier it was to apply its principles.
-In a 2021 Cochrane review for mindfulness-based psychological interventions for medical students and junior doctors its utility remained unconfirmed due to few studies and risk of bias.

-MBIs (mindfulness-based interventions) showed a positive effect on mental and somatic health in social interactions when compared to other active treatments in adults.
+MBIs showed a positive effect on mental and somatic health during social interactions, compared with other active treatments in adults.
 However, these effects were largely independent of gender, study sample, duration, and compliance with the MBSR intervention.
 The research also highlighted that while MBIs were effective, their benefits were generally modest compared to other therapeutic interventions.